-Importantly, you will also take Ph.D. minor courses in a field such as biostatistics, epidemiology, bioethics, or health policy, giving you the necessary background for working in the interdisciplinary teams with whom health economists often interact.
+Additionally, you will take Ph.D. minor courses in a field such as biostatistics, epidemiology, bioethics, or health policy, giving you the necessary background for working in the interdisciplinary teams with whom health economists often interact.

 In addition to econometric theory, we will also offer a year-long empirical econometrics sequence, emphasizing statistical packages, working with large datasets, problems in applied econometrics and proposal writing.

 Applications will be viewed in their entirety wherein a candidate’s outstanding qualifications in one area can be balanced against more marginal qualifications in another dimension.
-However, admission is competitive and financial support even more competitive.
-Most of the students admitted and supported will exceed the minimal requirements.
+However, admission is competitive and financial support is even more competitive.
+Most of the students, who are admitted and supported, will exceed the minimal requirements.

 The University also awards one-year University Fellowships to a highly select group of incoming Ph.D. students.
 This Fellowship includes no work requirement.
 The University Fellowship stipend is $22,500 and, in addition to tuition and health insurance as above, includes a travel allowance for conference travel.
 Students who receive University Fellowships in their first year are awarded a Teaching or Research Assistantship in the subsequent four years at a stipend level of $22,000.